 It has not been the easiest work, trying to understand which variety is which.
 You can be sure that they have eaten quite a bit of apples to distinguish what is good for what, when the best harvest time is and also to find the perfect equilibrium for the blended must and cider.
 This project is in its first face, and we look forward to follow it, the future looks really interesting.

 Products: The must is pure, complex, always with high acidity.
-The always pasteurize at low temperature, never make any filtration or additions.
-100% apple in a bottle.
+The always pasteurize at 83-85°C and use no filtration, to keep flavour, structure and nutrition.

 Harvested in October, direct crush and press.
-Fermentation starts on fiberglass tanks and continues in bottle to create natural bubbles.
-Not disgorged.
+Fermentation on fiberglass tanks and when that’s finished they bottle the cider and added some must to start the bottle fermentation and create natural bubbles.
+Not disgorged